-Known as ‘The Brazilian Powerhouse’, FURIA reached international prominence mainly through CS:GO, having one of the best teams in the world and being a part of the ESL Pro League.
-Led since its foundation in 2017 by Jaime Pádua and poker pro André Akkari, the organisation also competes in League of Legends, Rocket League, Apex Legends, Free Fire, and Rainbow Six Siege, holding rosters both in Brazil and in the U.S.
+Known as ‘The Brazilian Powerhouse’, FURIA reached international prominence mainly through its achievements in CS:GO and being a part of the ESL Pro League.
+Led since its foundation in 2017 by Jaime Pádua and poker pro André Akkari, the organisation competes in League of Legends, Rocket League and Apex Legends.

-Commercially, FURIA is one of the most successful in Brazil, holding deals with brands like PokerStars, Red Bull and FTX.
 In VALORANT, the organisation has featured a roster since 2021.
 The team qualified for two editions of VALORANT Champions, Berlin 2021 and Istanbul 2022, but on both occasions did not get past the first stage.
 In 2023, the organisation placed sixth in the VCT 2023: Americas League.

-MIBR has been owned by Immortals Gaming Club (IGC), a North American esports conglomerate that heavily invests in Brazil, since 2018.
-However, the history of the MIBR name goes way back to the beginnings of esports, being one of Brazil’s most representative brands in CS:GO since 2003.
+MIBR is owned by Immortals Gaming Club (IGC), a North American esports conglomerate that has heavily invested in Brazil since 2018.
+However, the history of the MIBR name goes way back to the beginnings of esports, being one of Brazil’s most representative brands in Counter-Strike since 2003.

 Founded in 2020 in Argentina by the former Manchester City player Sergio Agüero, KRÜ Esports quickly made VALORANT its flagship esport.
-Prior to the new VCT format, the team never failed to qualify for one of the game’s international tournaments, having consistently placed 1st in LATAM qualifiers since 2021.
+Prior to the new VCT format, the team never failed to qualify for one of the game’s international tournaments, having consistently placed first in LATAM qualifiers since 2021.

 The organisation experienced quick growth in the esports scene, counting on the support of prominent sponsors throughout its tenure.
 It’s current list of sponsors includes Disney+, Puma, Logitech G and Visa, among others.
-Nowadays, KRÜ is one of the most relevant organisations in Argentina and also has operations in Europe.
+Nowadays, KRÜ is one of the most relevant organisations in Argentina.

-Founded in Argentina by Fernando ‘F10’ Diez, Leviatán is looking to represent Latin America as a whole.
+Founded in Argentina by Fernando ‘F10’ Diez, Leviatán is looking to represent the Latin American esports scene.

-Alongside VALORANT, Leviatán also fields rosters in the Free Fire Latinoamerica League, in LVP’s League of Legends Liga Master Flow, plus Wild Rift, Warzone, Rocket League, and CS:GO.
+Alongside VALORANT, Leviatán also fields rosters in the Free Fire Latinoamerica League and LVP’s League of Legends Liga Master Flow.

-Participation in multiple competitions, plus the reach of over 10m fans across social media channels, has earnt Leviatán a sponsorship deal with fast food franchise KFC.
+Participation in multiple competitions, plus the reach of over 10m fans across social media channels, has earned Leviatán a sponsorship deal with fast food franchise KFC.

 Leviatán has had a VALORANT roster since 2021.
-However, it came into VALORANT’s international spotlight when, during the VALORANT Champions Istanbul 2022, it qualified for the competition’s playoffs after beating Team Liquid and Paper Rex.
+However, it came into VALORANT’s international spotlight during VALORANT Champions Istanbul 2022, when it qualified for the competition’s playoffs after beating Team Liquid and Paper Rex.